-Transformational healing in mental health.
-Let it be the norm.
+Transformational healing: Let it be the norm

-Professional denial is a form of retraumatization
+Professional denial is retraumatization

 Anyway -- any mental health professional that doesn't recognize that the mental health system is rife with potential abuse and harm is dangerous to those who've already been harmed and to many who may yet be harmed.
 There are many folks in the system at this point that actually do understand the reality.
 Times are, indeed, changing.
 I see lots of reason to hope.
 I have many friends who are working in and out of the system as knowledgable and competent professionals. … [click on title for the rest of the post]